|Derby County 2 v 0 Ipswich Town|

-Waghorn joined the Rams from the Blues last month for an initial £5 million with the feel potentially rising to £7.5 million.
+Waghorn joined the Rams from the Blues earlier this month for an initial £5 million with the fee potentially rising to £7.5 million.
 The striker signed for Town the previous summer from Rangers for £250,000 and scored 16 goals in 39 starts and seven sub appearances in a hugely successful 2017/18 with Town.

 Derby attacker Tom Lawrence moved to Pride Park in the summer of 2017 from Leicester for an initial £5 million with the fee potentially rising to £7 million.

 The Wales international enjoyed a very impressive loan spell with the Blues during 2016/17, scoring 11 goals in 34 starts and two sub appearances.

 Striker Jack Marriott came through the ranks at the Town academy having joined the Blues from Kettering as a schoolboy.
 He made one Carabao Cup start and two Championship appearances for Town before being released in the summer of 2015.

 Rams centre-half and skipper Richard Keogh was an academy schoolboy and Portman Road ballboy during his formative years, while striker Martin, a former Norwich City player, is from Suffolk having been born in Beccles.

 Tuesday’s referee is Scott Duncan, who has shown eight yellow cards and one red in three games so far this season.
 Town are unbeaten in games in which he has been in charge.